Travelling (My prejudices page)

 How do you call a person who speaks one language? - American.

-Did you ever enter East Germany and wondered about the stupid questions asked by the border guards?
-Visit the US and stop wondering!
+Did you ever enter East Germany (while it existed) and wondered about the stupid questions asked by the border guards?
+It seems US border guards had been trained by them and then forgot how to be polite.

-They have the best and biggest steaks, delicious seafood and excellent resturants.
-I'll never understand that there was a need to invent something like McDonald's.
+They have the best and biggest steaks, delicious seafood and excellent restaurants.
+I'll never understand why they felt there was a need to invent something like McDonald's.

 Otherwise, definitely the most child-friendly country on earth, restaurants will have special children's buffet and SJ (Swedish Railways) has play-cars for kids on long distance trains.